 Skip The Filipino Dictionary And Use A Flexible App Instead!

-Fortunately, the Ling App by Simya Solutions has created language lessons that you can learn for just 10 minutes or less per day!
+The best news is that the Ling app has created language lessons that you can learn for just 10 minutes or less per day!
 This is an ideal app for students and professionals as it will not ask you to set aside a huge chunk of your time just to master the basics.
 By simply tapping and playing gamified content from the app, you can start progressing from “tabula rasa” into a confident foreign language speaker.

 So, what are you waiting for?
-If I were you, I’d definitely download it today to start learning and speaking Tagalog like a real pro!
+If I were you, I’d definitely download the Ling app today on the Play Store or App Store to start learning and speaking Tagalog like a real pro!